How to Expose a Datasource as a Service¶

 -

 You will be directed to the Select Database Driver window to choose a driver.
-Browse and select the driver file, such as a JAR file.
-For example:
+Browse and select the driver JAR file that you downloaded in the Set up MySQL Server step, and then click Next.

 -